 While giving your yard a fresh look can seem overwhelming and sound expensive, it doesn’t have to be.
 There are many free things that you can do to show your neighbors that you care about the appearance of your yard.
 Here are 8 free ways to give your yard a refresh.

-1. Weed you landscaping
+1. Weed your landscaping

 We don’t care if you have weeds in your yard.
 These Joneses have lots of non-turf grass plants in their yard — and we prefer it that way.